jzielins97/NICA/README.md

   To run: start root with "root" command.
 Load macro with ".L AnalLambda.C++", it will build library necessary for the macro.
 Then start function with "AnaLam(0, 100)".
 First parameter is a number of primary event  and second is a number of last event to be considered.
 Setting second parameter to 0 will result in calculating all events.

-  ### CF1D.C
+  ### CF1D.cxx
-  Macro for creating correlation function of protons and lambdas.
-It uses out from AnaLambda.C macro as input.
-Function CF1D creates nominator and denominator of of correlation function.
-Corr function calculates correlation function.
+  Program for creating correaltion function for pp, pL and LL systems.
+It has implemented algorithms for calculating correlation weights based on Lednicky's programs in fortran.

-You need output file (xi-1.histo.root) from AnaLambda.C macro to run CF1D.C
+You need output file (xi-1.histo.root) from AnaLambda.C macro to run CF1D

-To run: start root with "root" command.
-Load macro with ".L CF1D.C++", it will build library necessary for the macro.
-Then start function with "CF1D()".
-It will generate a file "output.root" with histograms for nominator and denominator of correlation function (for PP, PL and LL).
-Running function "Corr()" will create new file "out_corr.root" with calculated correlation functions for PP, PL and LL based on output.root file.
-Function DrawPt() can be used to draw distributions of transverse momentum of protons and lambdas used in analysis.
+To run: you need to build shared library to run program correctly.
+To do that, start root with 'root'.
+Then build library with command:
+'.L loader.h++'
+After that you can quit root with '.q'.
+Build CF1D program with command:
+'make'
+Run program with command:
+./CF1D 3
+Program takes one argument that is Rinv of the system (usually calculated from different correlation, like pion-pion, because they have better statistics).
+Program will output file "CF_11.0GeV_100k_R3.0_Weights.root".
+This file contains all num and den histograms as well as final correlation function.